rwth-i6/returnn/CONTRIBUTING.md

 * The master branch of RETURNN is considered as stable.
   Keep it that way.
+  (This is for everything which is used by other people.
+   If you work on some new experimental feature, which would not affect other people, or other people are well aware of the current development on it, it's okay to push incomplete or experimental code to the master branch.
+   It is even encouraged to commit often and early and not wait too long.)
 * Do not break existing setups (unless there is a very good reason to do so).
 * Keep consistent and clean code style.
   Our code style follows mostly PEP8, except for 2 space indents, and 120 char line limits.